-Eleco plc adheres to the Quoted Companies Alliance Corporate Governance Code for AIM listed companies.
+Eleco plc adheres to the Quoted Companies Alliance Corporate Governance Code for AIM listed companies

 The Directors have access to independent professional advice in executing their duties on behalf of the Company.